Adhir Ranjan Chowdhury

-Adhir Ranjan Chowdhury (born 2 April 1956) is an Indian politician who served as the leader of the Indian National Congress in the 17th Lok Sabha from 2019 to 2024 and the Member of Parliament from Berhampore from 1999 to 2024.
+Adhir Ranjan Chowdhury (born 2 April 1956) is an Indian politician who served as the leader of the Indian National Congress in the 17th Lok Sabha (de-facto Leader of Opposition) from 2019 to 2024 and the Member of Parliament from Berhampore from 1999 to 2024.
 He has served as the president of West Bengal Pradesh Congress Committee (WBPCC) following the demise of Somendra Nath Mitra from 2020 to 2024. and previously from 2014 to 2018, Chairperson of Public Accounts Committee since 2019 till 2024, Minister of State of Railways from 2012 to 2014 and the member of the West Bengal Legislative Assembly from 1996 to 1999.

 Personal life

 Chowdhury was born on 2 April 1956 to Niranjan and Saroja Bala Chowdhury at Berhampore in Murshidabad district, West Bengal.
-He studied at I.C.
-Institute in Berhampore.
+He studied at I. C. Institute in Berhampore.
 Chowdhury married Arpita Chowdhury on 15 September 1987.
 They had a daughter, Shreyashi, who died in October 2006.
 On 9 January 2019, Arpita died.
 He later married Atashi C Chowdhury.